-Linda has practised traditional Chinese acupuncture in Essex for over 30 years and currently runs clinics in Chelmsford and Sible Hedingham.
-Linda’s experience is based on a background knowledge of psychiatry, midwifery, gynaecological and general nursing gained working over a twenty year period in the NHS and holds additional certificates in Nutrition, Counselling and lifespan development.
+Traditional Chinese Acupuncture in Essex, specialising in Fertility, Conception and IVF support.
+Linda has practised Traditional Chinese Acupuncture for over 30 years and her experience is based on a background knowledge of psychiatry, midwifery, gynaecological and general nursing, gained over a twenty year period working in the NHS and she holds additional certificates in Nutrition, Counselling and lifespan development.
 Nervous client’s with needle phobia often comment that they feel very relaxed during the acupuncture treatment aided by a pleasant informal environment.
 A past interest in Midwifery and gynaecology has evolved into Linda’s current work with couples during the various stages of IVF and pregnancy.
 Acupuncture treatments are of value both pre-conceptually and throughout pregnancy, many couples choose to support their IVF treatment with Acupuncture which can vary according to the stages of clinical treatment.
 Pregnancy can be a time when the body undergoes many changes to hormones that may produce symptoms previously unknown.
 Many women would rather avoid taking drugs particularly during the first trimester.
-Linda treats women throughout the entire pregnancy with Acupuncture.
+Linda treats couples throughout the entire pregnancy with Acupuncture.

 A Short History of Acupuncture

 Acupuncture has been used in the Far East to restore, promote and maintain good health for over 2,500 years.
 The first needles were made from stone, and then later from bronze, gold and silver.
 The first medical account of acupuncture was The Yellow Emperor’s Classic of Internal Medicine which dates from about 300 BC.